JabRef/abbrv.jabref.org/README.md

 ## Format of the file

-Now the data files are in CSV format (using semicolons as separators):
+Since October 2019, the data files are in CSV format (using semicolons as separators):

     <full name>;<abbreviation>[;<shortest unique abbreviation>[;<frequency>]]